DemographyDemography

 An interesting distinction that is critical for the planning of policies and interventions emerges when we examine parental co-residence of children who have lost only their mother (maternal orphans) or only their father (paternal orphans).
 The General Household Survey shows that in 2022, 75% of paternal orphans in South Africa were living with their mothers.
 In contrast, only 37% of maternal orphans were living with their father, but this was up from an even lower 26% in 2018

-2 and provides more information on relationships of care within the household, with each child being linked to a main caregiver.
-According to the NIDS data, 67% of paternal orphans have their biological mothers as primary caregivers.
-Biological fathers are the main caregivers for only 18% of maternal orphans, with this responsibility being taken up more by grandparents (43%) or other family members.
+provides more information on relationships of care within the household, with each child being linked to a main caregiver.
+According to the NIDS Wave 1 data (2008), 67% of paternal orphans had their biological mothers as primary caregivers.
+Biological fathers were the main caregivers for only 18% of maternal orphans, with this responsibility being taken up more by grandparents (43%) or other family members.2

 1 Meintjes H & Giese S (2006) Spinning the epidemic: the making of mythologies of orphanhood in the context of AIDS.
 Childhood: A global journal of child research, 13(3): 407-430.